jeff-follestad/weather-dashboard/README.md

 ## Functionality

 ```
 "The Traveler's Forecast" is weather dashboard with form inputs.
+Reliable weather data is retrieved from [OpenWeather API](https://openweathermap.org/api).

 When a user searches for a city, they are presented with current and future conditions for that city and that city is added to the search history.